pfheatwole/thesis/source/demonstration.rst

    simulations perform static and dynamic performance tests (polar plots and flight maneuvers, respectively) and compare them to expected behaviors.

 *************
 Demonstration
 *************

+.. attention:: **This chapter is VERY raw.
+I recommend skipping it for now.**

 One reason that modeling a commercial paraglider wing is difficult is because the published specifications are limited to basic summary measurements.
 A major